nim-lang/website/jekyll/_posts/2020-10-14-what-are-arc-and-orc-in-nim.md

 The default GC in Nim has been `refc` (deferred reference counting with a mark & sweep phase for cycle collection) for a long time, with other options available, such as `markAndSweep`, `boehm`, and `go`.

-But over the last few years there were new ideas about destructors, owned refs (newruntime), and other similar stuff for Nim:
+But over the last few years there were new ideas for Nim, related to destructors, owned refs (newruntime), and similar:
 - [https://nim-lang.org/araq/destructors.html](https://nim-lang.org/araq/destructors.html)
 - [https://nim-lang.org/araq/ownedrefs.html](https://nim-lang.org/araq/ownedrefs.html)